facubrusa/NodeWeatherApp/README.md

 # NodeWeatherApp

-Check the current weather on any city on the planet.
+Check the current weather or forecast on any city on the planet.

 This is a weather app made in NodeJS, with Express and OpenWeatherAPI.

+The project with views was deployed in this heroku link: https://nodejs-weather-appv1.herokuapp.com/v1/

 ## Features